 Expected Negative Impacts Recommended Mitigation Measures Responsible Party Time Frame Cost (Ksh) 2.
-Cover all trucks hauling soil, sand and other loose materials or require all trucks to KETRACO and maintain at least two feet of freeboard.
-Contractor 3.
+Cover all trucks hauling soil, sand and other loose materials or require all trucks to maintain at least two fast of freshard KETRACO and Contractor 3.
 Pave, apply water when necessary, or apply (non-toxic) soil stabilizers on all 10.000 unpaved access roads, parking areas and One-off 10,000 staging areas at demolition sites.
-4. Provide appropriate PPE to all workers Continuous Dust coats and dust masks@3000 per employee 1.
-Vehicle idling time shall be minimised 2.
-Regular servicing of engines and KETRACO and Continuous 0 emission machine parts to reduce exhaust emission generation Contractor Continuous v 3.
-Waste management 1- 1
+4. Provide appropriate PPE to all workers Continuous Dust coats and dust masks@3000 per employee Generation of exhaust emission Vehicle idling time shall be minimised Regular servicing of engines and machine parts to reduce exhaust emission generation KETRACO and Contractor Continuous 0 3.
+Waste management

 Expected Negative Impacts Recommended Mitigation Measures Responsible Party Time Frame Cost (Ksh) Use of an integrated solid waste management system i.e. through a hierarchy of options: 1.Source reduction 2.Reusing 3.
 Recycling 4.Incineration 5.
 Sanitary land filling.
-Continuous 0 Demolition waste 2.
+KETRACO and Continuous 0 Demolition waste 2.
 All machinery, equipment, structures and partitions that will not be used for other purposes must be removed and recycled/reused as far as possible or they be taken to a licensed waste disposal site KETRACO and Contractor One-off 0 8.
 Dispose waste more responsibly by contracting a registered waste handler who will dispose the waste at designated sites or landfills only and in accordance with the existing laws.
 KETRACO and Contractor Continuous Cost borne by the contractor 4.
 Oil spills Oil spills Hazards Install oil trapping equipment in areas where there is a likelihood of oil spillage e.g. during maintenance of construction facility and vehicles.
 In case of an oil spill, immediate clean up measures will be instituted KETRACO and Contractor Continuous 0

 Expected Negative Impacts Recommended Mitigation Measures Responsible Party Time Frame Cost (Ksh) 3.
 Close surveillance of the fuel and cooling oil store 5.
-Impacts on workers' and co ommunity health and safety Health and Safety for workers' and community members Ensure strict compliance with the Occupational Safety and Health Act (OSHA) 2007 Prohibit access by unauthorized personnel into the demolition site Place warning signs where necessary KETRACO Continuous To be determined 6.
-Rehabilitation of project si te Vegetation disturbance Implement an appropriate re-vegetation programme to restore the site to its original status Consider use of indigenous plant species in re-vegetation Trees should be planted at suitable locations so as to interrupt slight lines (screen planting), between the adjacent residential area and the development.
-KETRACO and community One-off 100,000
+Impacts on workers' and co ommunity health and safety tworkers' and commitnity Ensure strict compliance with the Occupational Safety and Health Act (OSHA) 2007 KETRACO Continuous To be 2.
+Prohibit access by unauthorized personnel into the demolition site Continuous determined 3.
+Place warning signs where necessary 6.
+Rehabilitation of project sit te Vegetation disturbance Implement an appropriate land filling programme to restore the site to its original status Consider use of indigenous grass species in re-vegetation KETRACO and community One-off 100,000